Erechtites hieraciifolia: Edible Pile Driver

 Identification is 100% certain; this is Erechtites hieraciifolia.
 Properly prepared, it is delicious, and all of the local professional chefs whom I’ve gotten interested in wildcrafted foods are pretty excited to work with this plant.
 It’s not at its best raw and unadorned, but a little kitchen tweaking and flavor pairing and it’s suddenly amazing.

-All I can say is if other foragers don’t know how to use and appreciate this green, that just leaves more for me and my chef friends!
+All I can say is if other foragers don’t know how to use and appreciate this green, that just leaves more for me and my chef friends!”

 As to the scientific name, Erechtites hieraciifolia.
 The latter part, hieraciifolia, is easy: It means “having leaves like the hawkweed,” referring to the Hieracium (which itself means of or pertaining to priests) But Erechtites is more involved and botanists tend to not know their Greek.
 One, for example, will say it may come from Erechtho, to break.
 Another says it might be for the fable early king of Athens, Erechtheus.
 Both close but no cigar.

 The goddess Athena went to the lame blacksmith-god Hephaestrus.
 He was the tool maker for the gods.
 She wanted some weapons.
-(For sake of the story we will set aside why a goddess would need weapons.)
+(For sake of the story we will set aside why a goddess would need weapons or someone to make them.)
 Things did not go as she planned.
 Hephaestrus found her so enticing that he tried to overpower her and take away her virginity.
 She successfully resisted and he missed his mark, leaving a deposit on her thigh.
 With a scrap piece of wool she wiped it off and threw the wool to the ground.
 That impregnated the earth, Gaia.
 Gaia gave birth to a son and took him to Athena who named him Erichthonius.
 Erextho means trouble and xthon means earth.
 The name has come to mean “troubles from the earth” for a troublesome weed that pops up after fires.
 The transliterated spelling varies greatly.
 Erechtites was also the name of an ancient groundsel in Greece and was first used to describe a plant in 40-80 CE by Dioscorides (for whom the yam genus is named.)
 King Erechtheus, who invented the chariot, was actually an early king of Attica not Athens but the region of Attica included Athens.

 And I saved this for last: The pronunciation of Erechtites hieraciifolia, is eleven syllables: e-rek-TEE-tez hee-eh-rak-ee-FO-li-a.
 I should mention that some folks remember Erechtites by starting with “Eric’s Teeties.”
 Clearly Greeks like long words.
 That is why it is easy to tell the difference between an Irish and Greek cemetery.
 When you drive by the Irish cemetery the stones are all tall and skinny with vertically engraved short names like Sean Ireland.
 Whereas all the stones in the Greek cemetery are low and long to accommodate Βασιλιος Σταβρος Τσαπατσαρις.